dirklach/frontend-framework-dirk-lach/README.md

 **Grid Demo**:<br>
 https://bbdl.vercel.app/ <br>
-*This is a very simplified demo, for testing and development purposes during the creation of the framework.
-A proper demo and documentation will be available soon.*<br>
+*This is a very simplified demo, for testing and development purposes during the creation of the boilerplate.*<br>

 ## Author